 So do you go to third-party tutors/trainers?
 This has its own downsides as well.
-One of it is that most thrid-party trainers will charge high prices to train you.
+One of them is that most third-party trainers will charge high prices to train you.
 Aso, you can fall into a scam.
 Anyone can claim to have results in forex and set up a trading course without any proof or experience.

-So it is less risky to utilize the content that comes with the brokers we have review.
+So it is less risky to utilize the content that comes with the brokers we have reviewed.
 They are regulated, free, and have experts on board to help your learning.